st3v3nhunt/st3v3nhunt.github.io/_posts/development/2016-02-03-how-to-setup-a-simple-heroku-pipeline.md

 Following the link to manage review apps shows us the visualisation of the pipeline for the first time:
 ![Enable review apps in pipeline](/images/pipelines/enable-review-apps.png)

+It's worth noting if your repository doesn't include an `app.json` file you will be prompted to create one for the configuration of review apps.
+The default options will be sufficient for getting the pipeline up and running.
+{: .notice}

 Selecting to `Enable Review Apps` pops up this screen:
 ![Setup review apps for all pull requests](/images/pipelines/set-review-apps-auto-deploy.png)